Osório Citora Afonso

-Osório Citora Afonso I.M.C. (born 6 May 1972) is a Mozambican Catholic prelate who is the bishop of the Roman Catholic Diocese of Quelimane in Mozambique since 25 July 2025.
-Before that, from 21 September 2023 until 25 July 2025, he was Auxiliary Bishop of the Roman Catholic Archdiocese of Maputo in Mozambique.
-He was appointed bishop by Pope Francis and was assigned Titular Bishop of Puzia in Numidia.
-He was consecrated bishop at Nampula on 28 January 2024.
-On 25 July 2025, Pope Leo XIV transferred him to Quelimane and appointed him local ordinary there.
-His installation at Quelimane took place on 31 August 2025.
-He is a professed member of the Order of the Consolata Missionaries.
+Osório Citora Afonso, I.M.C.
+(6 May 1972 – 6 June 2026) was a Mozambican Catholic prelate who served as Bishop of Quelimane from 2025 until his murder in 2026.
+He was previously Auxiliary Bishop of Maputo from 2023 to 2025.
+He was a professed member of the Order of the Consolata Missionaries.

 Background and education

-He was born on 6 May 1972 in Ribaue, Diocese of Nampula, Nampula Province, in Mozambique.
+Afonso was born on 6 May 1972 in Ribaue, Diocese of Nampula, Nampula Province, in Portuguese Mozambique.
 He studied at the Christ the King Preparatory Seminary in Matola, Maputo.
 He studied Philosophy at the Saint Augustine Major Seminary in Matola.
 He then studied Theology at the Saint-Eugène de Mazenod Institute in Kinshasa, Democratic Republic of the Congo.
-He holds a Licentiate in Sacred Scripture awarded by the Pontifical Biblical Institute in Rome, where he studied from 2006 until 2010.
+He held a Licentiate in Sacred Scripture awarded by the Pontifical Biblical Institute in Rome, where he studied from 2006 until 2010.
 He also studied at the Hebrew University of Jerusalem from 2008 until 2009.
 From 2010 until 2011, he studied at the École Biblique et Archéologique Française, in Jerusalem.

 Priest

-He became a member of the religious Order of the Consolata Missionaries while at seminary.
+Afonso became a member of the religious Order of the Consolata Missionaries while at seminary.
 He took his perpetual vows of that Order on 17 June 2001.
 He was ordained a priest for his religious Order on 3 November 2002.
 He served as priest until 21 September 2023.
 While priest, he served in various roles and locations, including as: